-- identifying locations for 'active street frontages', where shops and services are to face the street, to promote a lively and safe environment, as well as promoting outdoor seating at cafes and restaurants; - minimal setbacks to promote activity in the street, with a frontage (address) to the street; and - the maximum building heights will allow buildings generally 20 storeys in height.
+- identifying locations for 'active street frontages', where shops and services are to face the street, to promote a lively and safe environment, as well as promoting outdoor seating at cafes and restaurants; - minimal setbacks to promote activity in the street, with a frontage (address) to the street; and - the maximum building heights will be 15 storeys.
 These will only be in limited locations as taller buildings require greater separation distances between each other, and need to minimise overshadowing.
-It is expected there will be a range heights in the local centre.
+It is expected there will be a range of different heights in the local centre.